Proto-Tocharian language: Consonants

-Note that, although both Tocharian A and Tocharian B have the same set of vowels, they often do not correspond to each other.
-For instance, the sound a did not occur in Proto-Tocharian.
-Tocharian B a is derived from former stressed ä or unstressed ā (reflected unchanged in Tocharian A), while Tocharian A a stems from Proto-Tocharian //ɛ// or //ɔ// (reflected as //e// and //o// in Tocharian B), and Tocharian A e and o stem largely from monophthongization of former diphthongs (still present in Tocharian B).

-Consonants

 The following table lists the reconstructed phonemes in Proto-Tocharian along with their standard transcription.
 Because its descendants are written in an alphabet used originally for Sanskrit and its descendants, the transcription of the sounds is directly based on the transcription of the corresponding Sanskrit sounds.
 The Tocharian alphabet also has letters representing all of the remaining Sanskrit sounds, but these appear only in Sanskrit loanwords and are not thought to have had distinct pronunciations in Tocharian.
 There is some uncertainty as to actual pronunciation of some of the letters, particularly those representing palatalized obstruents (see below).